Prajwal-r-7/Prajwal-r-7/README.md

 ## 🎓 Education

-- Final year student of B.E. in **Electronics and Communication Engineering** at Govt SKSJTI, Bangalore
+- Graduated with a B.E. in **Electronics and Communication Engineering** from Govt.
+SKSJTI, Bangalore (2025).
 - Currently pursuing **VLSI Design & Verification Training** at **CoachED**
 - Completed **VLSI internship at Yuvasaarathi | Exposure to digital VLSI concepts and basic Verilog design**